MachineEthics/machineethics.github.io/_pages/about.md

 **A Tutorial for Prospective Researchers at IJCAI 2024**

 Machine ethics is a multi-disciplinary effort focused on enabling ethical behavior from machines towards people and (in a sense) towards other machines.
-This tutorial aims to present the state of the art in machine ethics, helping researchers enter this field or reflect critically on the ethical dimensions of their own work.
+[This tutorial](https://ijcai24.org/tutorials/) aims to present the state of the art in machine ethics, helping researchers enter this field or reflect critically on the ethical dimensions of their own work.

-**Duration:**
+**Time and Date:**
-Half a day, divided into two 1:45h slots, at Day 2 -- [for more information, check here.](https://ijcai24.org/tutorials/).
+Sunday August 4th, 2pm to 5:30pm -- [for more information, check here.](https://ijcai24.org/schedule/).

 **Outline:**
 1. Introduction to the research problems of machine ethics, its history and what do different disciplines study

-2. On ethically relevant informationnformation.
+2. On ethically relevant information.

 3. Incorporating ethics in operation; state of the art, approaches, methods, implementations